Birlinka Men's Behaviour Change - Domestic and Family Violence

 Birlinka (delivered weekly, across two - sixteen weeks programmes)

-regular participation in group
+regular participation in group.

 individual support, and

-coordinated outside influence.
+coordinated community and outside influence.